ParthGarg0304/ParthGarg0304/README.md

 ML, Fullstack development and data science enthusiast

-CSE Sophmore at SRM Institute of Science and Technology Chennai.
+CSE Pre-Final Student at SRM Institute of Science and Technology Chennai.
 - 👀 I’m interested in exploring things also theatre and dramatics
 - Reach me https://parthgarg0304.github.io/Portfolio/